The Neurodivergent Mind

 brain indicating neurodivergent traits

-Neurodivergent Therapy for ADHD, OCD, and the Highly Sensitive Person in Parker, Colorado
+Neurodivergent Therapy for ADHD, OCD, and the Highly Sensitive Person (HSP) in Parker & South Denver

 At Mighty Acorn Therapy in Parker, Colorado, I help neurodivergent adults and teens understand their minds, reduce overwhelm, and build lives that work with their brains instead of constantly fighting them.